-Generation Capacity charges are the basis for Demand Response payments for those customers who are able to curtail their electricity use according to the specific DR program rules in their market.
-The amount that a customer gets paid for its ability to curtail in a Demand Response program is directly related to the Capacity costs set by each Regional Transmission Operator (RTO) in the customer’s utility zone.
-An RTO is an independent organization that has exclusive responsibility for electricity grid transmission and reliability.
+Generation Capacity charges are the basis for demand response payments for those customers who are able to curtail their electricity use according to the specific DR program rules in their market.

 In PJM, each end-user’s generation capacity charge is based on their demand during the five peak hours for the entire PJM Zone from June through September; this is called their peak load contribution (PLC).
 The transmission charge in PJM is set on the one coincident peak hour of demand in the end-user’s utility zone, and is adjusted and finalized by the distribution utility.
 NYISO and ISO-NE base their capacity charges on the single peak hour within the network.
 The customer’s coincident peak demand is adjusted for weather and system scaling factors, and utility specific rules.